civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

 ### Only the front page of your site can be displayed - Joomla

-I just had an issue at step 13 above getting to the page where the directories can be updated.
+I just had an issue getting to the page where the directories can be updated.
 There was an error with Joomla 1.7 / CiviCRM 4.0.5 on a site that had been upgraded a few times already: Failed opening required 'CRM/Core/Config.php.
 I solved this by manually editting [DOCROOT]/administrator/components/com_civicrm/civicrm.settings.php and [DOCROOT]/components/com_civicrm/civicrm.settings.php to replace incorrect values for $civicrm_root, CIVICRM_TEMPLATE_COMPILEDIR, and CIVICRM_UF_BASEURL (the latter since I was using a different URL on my local dev machine).

 ### Unable to update Config Backend